-You can check that QMS has applied a whitelist or blacklist correctly by sending the GetRequestLog (or GRL) action to IDOL Server:
+You can check that QMS has applied a whitelist or blacklist correctly by sending the GetRequestLog (or GRL) action to IDOL Server or IDOL Content component:

 '''

-http://localhost:9000/action=GRL
+http://localhost:9100/action=GRL

 '''

 This action returns a list of all the actions that have been sent to IDOL Server.
 You can match the query that you sent to QMS to the query that IDOL Server receives from QMS, and check that the correct terms are retained or removed.